Impetigo: Ecthyma

 Ecthyma, the nonbullous form of impetigo, produces painful fluid- or pus-filled sores with redness of skin, usually on the arms and legs, become ulcers that penetrate deeper into the dermis.
 After they break open, they form hard, thick, gray-yellow scabs, which sometimes leave scars.
 Ecthyma may be accompanied by swollen lymph nodes in the affected area.

 Causes

 Impetigo is primarily caused by Staphylococcus aureus, and sometimes by Streptococcus pyogenes.
 Both bullous and nonbullous are primarily caused by S. aureus, with Streptococcus also commonly being involved in the nonbullous form.

 Predisposing factors

 Impetigo is more likely to infect children ages 2–5, especially those that attend school or day care.
 70% of cases are the nonbullous form and 30% are the bullous form.
-Other factors can increase the risk of contracting impetigo such as diabetes mellitus, dermatitis, immunodeficiency disorders, and other irritable skin disorders.
 Impetigo occurs more frequently among people who live in warm climates.

 Transmission

 The infection is spread by direct contact with lesions or with nasal carriers.
 The incubation period is 1–3 days after exposure to Streptococcus and 4–10 days for Staphylococcus.
 Dried streptococci in the air are not infectious to intact skin.
 Scratching may spread the lesions.